-Argentina seeks financial aid from IMF
+Argentina seeks IMF aid 'to avoid crisis'

 Markets reacted positively to the news, with both local shares and the peso recovering some ground.

-Miguel Kiguel, a former Argentine finance secretary who runs local consultancy Econviews, tweeted: "An IMF line of credit is the least expensive option for growth in Argentina."
+Miguel Kiguel, a former Argentine finance official who runs local consultancy Econviews, tweeted: "An IMF line of credit is the least expensive option for growth in Argentina."